The Educator-Activist’s To-Do List

 Check out NEA’s Legislative Action Center for analysis of federal legislation that affects educators and students.
 You can also access NEA’s Congressional Report Card and the Ten Golden Rules of Lobbying, a list of great pointers on communicating with legislators.
 You’ll also find tips on drafting effective letters to the editor.

 - Last but not least, make sure your vote will be counted and keep your voter registration current.
-Using the resources gathered in the EdVotes Voter Protection Center, you can register to vote or confirm that you are registered, and check the requirements for voter identification, residency and early voting.
+You can register to vote or confirm that you are registered, and check the requirements for voter identification, residency and early voting.

 Do you have other ideas of quick and easy things everyone can do to get politically involved?
 Share them on OEA's Facebook page.